Apply for a Grant

 Priority Issues for WRF

-Moving The Needle (MTN) is a multi-year strategic plan that builds on WRF’s 35-year history of grantmaking.
+Moving The Needle (MTN) is a multi-year strategic plan that builds on WRF’s nearly 40-year history of grantmaking.
 Under MTN, WRF has the following strategic goals:

 The ambitious MTN agenda requires WRF to focus on a few goals and, in collaboration with other public and private donors, devote resources strategically to a mix of research, advocacy, and direct service projects.
 While we encourage new ideas, unsolicited proposals will be considered only if they are securely aligned with the strategies and goals of MTN.